john-cuffe/MAMBA2/README.md

       - If this is set to True, MAMBA will use a filter to pre-sort any match candidates.
     - variable_filter_info:
       - json dictionary required details if use_variable_filter is set to True.
 See below for details.
+    - use_mamba_models:
+      - If True, use the mamba machine learning built-in models to find the best model.
+If False, you must have a custom model in place, and this will be used to make predictions.

 ## Setting up:
  <a id="#settingup"/>

- - Edit mamba.properties so each variable is configured correctly
+ - Edit your MAMBA properties so each variable is configured correctly, save it with a name you want.
  - Configure variable_names.csv and block_names.csv are configured correctly
  - In a terminal, CD into the /programs directory
  - enter _python setup.py build_ext --inplace_
    - This will cythonize the fuzzy variables.
 You can skip this step if you want, but MAMBA will be much slower.
  - CD into the main MAMBA directory
+ - Run run_match.py *your mamba properties file*
- - Enter run_match.py
+   - example: "python run_match.py my_properties_file"
  _ Watch MAMBA go!